sejaljaswal/Ecommerce_Follow_Along/README.md

 ✅ Homepage Layout for Products
 Created a responsive homepage to display multiple Product Cards.
 Used Grid/Flexbox for optimal layout and user experience.

+Milestone 9: Product Input Form 🚀
+✅ Product Form Implementation
+Designed a form for adding product details such as name, price, and description.
+Implemented an option for uploading multiple product images.
+✅ Database Integration
+Structured the form to send product data to the backend for storage in MongoDB.
+Ensured proper validation and error handling.
+✅ README Update
+Documented Milestone 9 progress in this README file.
+This milestone focused on enabling product input, which is essential for expanding the e-commerce platform by allowing users to add new products dynamically.